 Based on figures by the Lancet Commission on global surgery, under a best case scenario of equal distribution there are only around three female surgeons for every one million people in low-income countries.
 Enrollment of women in medical schools in low and middle income countries has traditionally been low.
-This disproportionately affects the number of women going into all specialties, let alone surgery.
+This disproportionately affects the number of women going into all specialities, let alone surgery.
 For CapaCare in Sierra Leone it has also been a struggle to recruit female candidates to our surgical training program.
-The once who have enrolled however have preformed very well.
+The ones enrolled however, preforms very well.

-The female STP-candidates enrolled in our program have proven hardworking and purpose-driven.
-If we are to significantly increase the surgical capacity in Sierra Leone and elsewhere, we also need to recruit from the 50% that so far has been neglected and underrepresented in the surgical workforce.
+The female STP-candidates enrolled in our program have proved hardworking and purpose-driven.
+If we are to significantly increase the surgical capacity in Sierra Leone and elsewhere, we also need to recruit from the 50 prosent that so far have been neglected and underrepresented in the surgical workforce.
 We hope that our future graduates will be role models and mentors for the next generation and hope that the women of Sierra Leone will step up to the challenge.